-All staff have a responsibility to keep pupils safe and to protect them from abuse (sexual, physical and emotional), neglect and safeguarding concerns.
+All staff have a responsibility to keep pupils safe and to protect them from abuse (sexual, physical and emotional), neglect and extra-familial harm.
 Pupils have a right to be safe and to be treated with respect and dignity.
-It follows that trusted adults are expected to take reasonable steps to ensure their safety and well-being.
+It follows that trusted adults are expected to take reasonable steps to ensure their safety and wellbeing.
 Failure to do so may be regarded as professional misconduct.
+This means that these guidelines: